flashjaysan/memo-defold/memo-defold.md

 #### Gérer les propriétés de collection factories dynamiquement

-When spawning a collection, you can pass property parameters to each game object by constructing a table where the keys are object ids and the values are tables with the script properties to set.
+[????]When spawning a collection, you can pass property parameters to each game object by constructing a table where the keys are object ids and the values are tables with the script properties to set.

 ```lua
 local props = {}